thunderbird/thunderbird-android/docs/architecture/portable-profile-data-format.md

 ## Versioning and interoperability

-Exporters write one selected PDPArchive revision and one Thunderbird envelope version.
-Importers support every PDPArchive revision and Thunderbird format version previously emitted by the app through explicit adapters.
+Exporters and importers initially support PDPArchive `-02` and one Thunderbird envelope version.
+Importers support every later PDPArchive revision and Thunderbird format version emitted by the app through explicit adapters.

 A new PDPArchive revision is enabled only after fixtures verify:

-- schema and required-field compliance.
+- schema, required-field, and I-JSON compliance.
 - independent import of each account archive.
+- preservation of source folder nesting on export and account-portability import, with stable mapping of unsafe names.
 - exact message/MIME fidelity.
 - folder hierarchy, flags, identifiers, subscription state, and complete message selection.
 - full-account export semantics and rejection of unsupported partial or incremental archives.